Auckland Airport Terminal Expansion

 Fletcher is proud at having been chosen to complete this project, and contribute to Auckland Airport’s 30-year vision to build the ‘airport of the future’.

-The work was completed just in time for the holiday rush as December and January are the busiest months of the year at the airport, with around 160 international flights every day.
+In late- 2017, the terminal was opened just in time for the holiday rush as December and January are the busiest months of the year at the airport, with around 160 international flights every day.
 As many as one million people will be using the upgraded international terminal in December 2017, and the completed work will allow them to enjoy a better travel experience.

 BY THE NUMBERS